 Section 1: Standing Committees

-In addition to the parameters listed for each named committee, the Board of Director may elect up to four at-large members in order to satisfy the requirements of Article VII.
+In addition to the parameters listed for each named committee, the Board of Directors may elect up to four at-large members in order to satisfy the requirements of Article VII.
 No more than one at-large member may represent any single ICSA Conference.

 The Standing Committees of the Association shall include the following:

-All-America Sailing Team Selection; All-Academic Team Selection, Hall of Fame Selection; Rules; Eligibility; Interconference Regatta Schedule; and National Championships/ Competition.
+All-America Sailing Team Selection; All-Academic Team Selection, Hall of Fame Selection; Rules; Eligibility; Interconference Regatta Schedule; Communications; and National Championships/ Competition.

-The following committee shall each include up to two representatives from each Regular Member Conference, appointed by that Conference for a term of one year.
+The following committees shall each include up to two representatives from each Regular Member Conference, appointed by that Conference for a term of one year.
 No representative may serve more than 5 consecutive years.
 The ICSA President may grant one-year exemptions, annually, to allow a representative to continue to serve past the 5-year limit in the event a Conference does not have anyone else willing/able to serve.

 All-America Sailing Team Selection, National Championships/Competition.